Course Code: aaa

 It's often said that motivation and leadership are two sides of the same coin.
 It's difficult to have one and not the other.
 This lesson will begin by defining motivation and exploring four theories of motivation, and then move into leadership.
 You'll learn about the different types of leadership and discover the difference between delegation and empowerment.
 You'll also examine creativity and see how you can increase your creativity levels.

 Operations management is one of the unheralded activities at a company.
 The folks that work in this area don't receive much credit and don't lead a glamorous life.
 They're the behind-the-scenes people that keep the ball rolling so that customers are happy and the company makes profits.
 In this lesson, you'll explore the diverse nature of operations management and see how selecting, designing, operating, controlling, and updating play an important role in all operating systems.
-The lesson will cover such key concepts as forecasting, capacity, and make-or-buy analysis, as well as discussing their importance.
+Along the way, you'll learn about the importance of key concepts like forecasting, capacity, and make-or-buy analysis.

 You've probably heard the saying "time is money."
 How you manage your time is the key to your success.
 Time management is one of the most important skills you as an administrative assistant can develop.
 If you don't learn how to manage your time, you will not be as effective and efficient and you run the risk of letting down those people who rely on you.
 In this lesson, you'll learn about the importance of time management and how it can benefit you in your role as an administrative assistant.
 The lesson will examine the benefits of time management and identify tools and techniques to help you free up more time for work and outside interests.